ETedward/twitter-video-downloader/readme.md

 ## Purpose

 The purpose of twitter-videos-downloader is to aid the BBC Africa Eye investigations team in collecting open source materials.
-For years, the open source team has working with high quantities first person video sources from Twitter.
-For example, in "Three Killings in Kampala" over 400 videos were downloaded for the investigation.
+For years, the open source team has worked with high quantities first person video sources from Twitter.
+For example in "Three Killings in Kampala" over 400 videos were downloaded for the investigation.
 The previous methodology was to download each video one by one from Twitter.
 Instead, this program allows investigators to download hundreds of twitter videos from their URLs at once, saving valuable time for our open source team.